SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/index.md

 description: The Diary screen
 author: SuperOffice RnD
 so.date: 07.04.2022
-keywords: CRM
+keywords: diary, follow-up
-so.topic: help
+so.topic: reference
 language: en
 ---

 # The Diary screen

-The **Diary** screen consists of two main sections:
+The Diary screen consists of two main sections:

 * A calendar showing follow-ups allocated to a particular time or date.
 * A section tab area, containing the [activities list][6] and the [sales list][7].

-At the bottom left of the calendar is a field for selecting a [time zone][12], if time zones have been enabled in SuperOffice Settings and maintenance.
+At the lower left of the calendar is a field for selecting a [time zone][12], if time zones have been enabled.

 ## Tabs in the Diary screen

-The diary consists of four different tabs you can select simply by clicking them at the top of the **Diary** screen.
+The diary consists of four different tabs you can select simply by clicking them at the top of the Diary screen.

 * [The Day tab][2]
 * [The Week tab][3]